-Every family has a different need, please use the resources of this website as the starting point for your inquiry, but remember: nothing is quite the same as experiencing the school environments in person.
+Every family has a different need; please use the resources of this website as the starting point for your inquiry, but remember: nothing is quite the same as experiencing the school environment in person.

-ARIS knows that starting or changing school is a big step, particularly internationally.
+ARIS knows starting or changing schools is a big step, particularly internationally.
 This can be a little intimidating.
-The ARIS Admissions Procedures are clear and transparent, this enables you to plan ahead as efficiently as possible.
+The ARIS Admissions Procedures are clear and transparent; this enables you to plan ahead as efficiently as possible.
 Below you will find an overview of the ARIS Admission Process, from pre-inquiry through official enrolment.

-Before you decide to apply to ARIS, you must decide that ARIS is right for you, and your ward.
+Before applying to ARIS, you must decide that ARIS is right for you and your ward.
 The Admission personnel are available to help you do just that.
 ARIS has provided a number of different resources online to accompany you during this stage of the enquiry and pre-application research.

-Once you have decided to apply to ARIS, the time comes for submitting the application packet.
+Once you have decided to apply to ARIS, the time comes to submit the application packet.
 Exactly what is required varies slightly depending on the age of your child.
-Please download the appropriate file below.
-Completed files may be returned by email to email@example.com or via post.

 Sometimes ARIS must deny admission to candidates.
 This normally occurs when the Admissions personnel, along with the Head of School find that ARIS would not be the most appropriate environment for the student, based on the services that we offer.
 In such instances, we try our best to assist families in finding a suitable alternative in the area.